This is a partial transcript from "Your World with Neil Cavuto," April 16, 2004, that was edited for clarity.

 Watch "Your World w/Cavuto" weekdays at 4 p.m. and 1 a.m.
 ET.

-CAVUTO: Anand, just be safe.
-All right, Anand Rangarajan, thank you very much, in New Jersey.
+CAVUTO: All right, thank you very much, Mike Battles.

 Content and Programming Copyright 2004 Fox News Network, L.L.C.
 ALL RIGHTS RESERVED.
 Transcription Copyright 2004 eMediaMillWorks, Inc. (f/k/a Federal Document Clearing House, Inc.), which takes sole responsibility for the accuracy of the transcription.
 ALL RIGHTS RESERVED.
 No license is granted to the user of this material except for the user's personal or internal use and, in such case, only one copy may be printed, nor shall user use any material for commercial purposes or in any fashion that may infringe upon Fox News Network, L.L.C.'s and eMediaMillWorks, Inc.'s copyrights or other proprietary rights or interests in the material.
 This is not a legal transcript for purposes of litigation.